Today's PS4 and PS4 Pro Black Friday deals: best prices on bundles, games, PS Plus and consoles

 What to expect from Black Friday PS4 deals this year

 Get ready for some great savings.
-Following the PS5’s release on 19th November – not long before Black Friday weekend – prices for the older PS4 and PS4 Pro should drop, giving better savings than in 2019.
+With the PS5 now released – just before Black Friday weekend – prices for the older PS4 and PS4 Pro should drop, giving better savings than in 2019.
 Even better, PS4 games are mostly compatible with the PS5 so if you pick up some games in the sales and upgrade later they’ll work.

 Top Black Friday PS4 deals last year